- Course Level: AS Level

 - Social Psychology - in which you will learn to understand, demonstrate and evaluate the influences of society, groups and individuals on people's behaviour.

 - Psychological abnormality (Psychopathology) - defining abnormality, features of the key explanations of abnormality and treatments for abnormal thought and behaviour.

 - Developmental Psychology - investigates the ways in which children and adults develop

 - Physiological Psychology - here you will learn how the brain, the nervous system, the endocrine system and genetics provide an important insight into human behaviour and experience.

 - Research Methods and Data Analysis - which is an introduction to the different methods of research employed in Psychology.
 You will learn how to carry out your own research and analyse the data you obtain.

-Most university courses and careers in Social Work, Advertising, Human Resources and Management value a degree in Psychology.
+Most university courses and employers in such areas as Advertising, Social Work, Human Resources and Management value a Psychology qualification.